aelatgt/three-web-layer/README.md

  - `<div data-layer data-layer-states="near far"></div>`
  - `element.dataset.layerStates = 'near far'`

 Each WebLayer3D will render each of its states with the corresponding CSS class applied to the element.
-The texture state can then be changed with `layer.setState(state)`, without requiring the DOM to be re-rendered.
+The texture state can be changed by alternating between the specified classes,without requiring the DOM to be re-rendered.
 Setting a state on a parent layer does not affect the state of a child layer.

 Default dimensions: